ucd25-cosmos-patternseekers/ucd25-cosmos-patternseekers.github.io/content/miniprojects/spotify/_index.md

 ## Hypothesis

 By training a machine learning model through various input features, we can predict the target variable, popularity.
-Popularity is on a scale between 0-100, with 0 being the least popular and 100 being the most popular song.
+Popularity is on a scale between 0-100, with 100 being the most popular song.

 ## Data Acquisition